exmachina30/jitera-infrastructure-assignment/readme.md

    - Terraform CLI installed.
    - Terragrunt CLI installed.
    - AWS CLI configured with appropriate IAM permissions.
+   - kubectl installed and configured for the EKS cluster.

 2. **Steps**:
    - Clone this repository: